Locality in Residuated-Lattice Structures: Preliminaries

+Whilst each of the preceding examples have a linear underlying lattice order we we can give non-linear examples.
+Indeed, each of the preceding examples are (finitely) subdirectly irreducible, and any such residuated lattice is well-connected~\cite[Section 5.3]{GalatosJipsenKowalskiOno07:Resilattice}.
+In particular, FSI Heyting algebras provide a ready class of bounded well-connected residuated lattices with a (potentially) non-linear lattice order. \end{exa}

+The second subclass does restrict to algebras whose underlying lattice order is linear and moreover have a special element just below the unit element.
+For a residuated lattice $A$, a \emph{co-atom} is an element $c\in A\setminus{1}$ such that for all $a\in A\ a\leq c$ iff $1\not\leq a$.\footnote{The name is taken from the integral case where $c$ is a co-atom in the familiar sense.} A residuated \emph{chain} is a residuated lattice whose lattice order is linear.

+\begin{exa} The most natural examples of residuated chains with co-atoms are those defined on finite chains relative to the fuzzy logics $\Luk_n$ and $\mathrm{G}_n$, that is the $n$-element MV-chains and $n$-element G\"{o}del-chains \cite[Example 2.4.2, Definition 1.3.1 ]{CintulaHajekNoguera11:Handbookvol2}.
+Explicitly, these are defined on the $n$-element set $\{k/n\in [0,1]:0\leq k\leq n\}$ with $\cdot$ and $\rightarrow$ defined as in $\Luk$ and $\mathrm{G}$ in the previous example.

+In this case we do not require the algebra to be bounded.
+Natural examples of non-bounded residuated chains with co-atoms are finite Wajsberg hoops, that is commutative integral residuated lattices that also satisfy \emph{Tanaka's equation} and \emph{divisibility}~\cite{Ugolini34:Wajsberghoops}. \end{exa}

-We can immediately highlight the basic properties of well-connected residuated lattices that motivate their use for the algebras in our models.
-Firstly is that the residual operators interpret the algebraic order, Secondly is that our lattice connectives are stable around $\geq 1$, Let us now introduce our basic syntax and semantics. \begin{defi} A \textit{predicate language} $\CP$ is a pair $\langle R,R\rangle$ where $F$ is a non-empty set of \textit{function symbols} and $R$ a set of \textit{relation symbols} ($R$, $F$ are assumed disjoint) all of which come with an assigned natural number - its arity.
+With an overview of the algebraic part of our models, let us now introduce our basic syntax and semantics. \begin{defi} A \textit{predicate language} $\CP$ is a pair $\langle F,R\rangle$ where $F$ is a set of \textit{function symbols} and $R$ a set of \textit{relation symbols} (disjoint from $F$) all of which come with an assigned natural number - its arity.
 The relation symbols of arity zero are called \textit{truth constants} and function symbols of arity zero are called \textit{object constants}.

-Let $\CL$ be a propositional/algebraic signature $\CL$ and $Var$ a countable set of variables.
+Let $\CL$ be a propositional/algebraic signature $\CL$ and $\mathrm{Var}$ a countable set of variables.
 We define the sets of $\CL,\CP$\textit{-terms}, $\CL,\CP$\textit{-atomic formulas} $\CL,\CP$\textit{-formulas} inductively just as in classical logic except we naturally insist that the formulas are closed under all connectives from $\CL$.
-We denote the set of $\CP$-formulas by $Fm(\CP)$.
+We denote the set of $\CP$-formulas by $\mathrm{Fm}(\CP)$.
 We similarly define notions such as free occurrence of a variable, open formula, substitutability and sentence as in classical model theory.